nxext/nx-extensions/packages/docs-docusaurus/docs/stencil/generators/make-lib-buildable.md

 title: Make lib buildable
 ---

-Adds build and e2e builders to a not yet buildable library:
+Adds build and e2e executors to a not yet buildable library:

 ## Usage